sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 When your premium subscription expires, the premium extensions will automatically deactivate.
 A margin of error is allowed, so you don't have to worry for if the activation server is down.

-= I want to modify an extension, is this allowed? =
-Of course!
-This plugin is licensed with GPLv3, after all.
-However, please note that the plugin checks for file changes and compares hashes to prevent rogue software penetration.
-After all, this plugin can connect with our API server and we don't want third party plugins to interfere in any way.

-= Does this plugin work on MultiSite Networks? =
-Yes.
-This plugin can be network activated while The SEO Framework base plugin is activated site by site without issues.
+= Does this plugin work on MultiSite Networks? = Absolutely.
+This plugin can be network activated while The SEO Framework base plugin is activated site-by-site without issues.
 Alternatively, this plugin can be activated per site while The SEO Framework is network activated.
 Any other combination is possible too.

 = Are there WordPress MultiSite network specific SEO extensions? =